TechWatching/techwatching.dev/input/posts/pulumi-vs-terraform.md

 Whatever the IaC solution you choose, you will have to learn new concepts that may not be obvious.
 Yet, writing the infrastructure code will be easy to learn if you are using a programming language you already know.
 On the contrary, if you use a DSL, it will add another thing for you to learn (especially HCL that I don't find very intuitive).

 Using Pulumi you will not only be able to use the programming language you know but also your favorite IDEs, as well as the libraries and the tools you are familiar with 🛠️.
-The programming languages supported by Pulumi (TypeScript/JavaScript, Python, Go, .NET languages and probably more to come) are used by lots of people for software development.
+The programming languages supported by Pulumi (TypeScript/JavaScript, Python, Go, .NET languages, Java languages, and probably more to come) are used by lots of people for software development.
 Therefore IDE support (typing, static analysis, code completion....) is already great and tooling in general better than the tooling for an IaC DSL could ever be.

 <img src="/posts/images/pulumivstf_eveyonecancode.jpg" class="img-fluid centered-img">